-4. MAXIMUM PERMISSIBLE AGE OF AIRCRAFT FOR IMPORT INTO MAURITIUS
+4. MAXIMUM PERMISSIBLE AGE OF AIRCRAFT FOR IMPORT INTO MAURITIUS demonstrate that spare parts will be available to maintain the aircraft in an airworthy condition.

-- 4.1 The maximum permissible age and cycles/flying hours of an aircraft that a Mauritian operator can import for operations shall be as follows:

-- (a) Pressurised aircraft to be imported shall not exceed the following criteria:

-- (i) 15 years of age since manufacture
+- 4.1 The maximum permissible age and cycles/flying hours of an aircraft that a Mauritian operator can import for operations shall be as follows: - (a) Pressurised aircraft to be imported shall not exceed the following criteria : - (i) 15 years of age since manufacture, except where the operator can

-- (ii) 75 percent of design economic life

-- (iii) 45,000 pressurisation cycles
+- (ii) 75 percent of design economic life - (iii) 45,000 pressurisation cycles